aminzayer/aminzayer/README.md

 - 🌱 I’m currently learning & working Data Science & Python

-- 👯 I’m looking to collaborate on new Startup projects (Remotely) and ideas & Seeking New Opportunities
+- 👯 I’m looking to collaborate on new Startup projects (Remotely) and ideas and seeking New Opportunities

 - 💬 Ask me about Python, programming, AI, ML, and DL.